 click to hear audio another extract of a Pete “Boots” Bowman show on Radio 270 from late 1966, this one generously donated by Harm Koenders of The Offshore Radio Archive (duration 2 minutes 41 seconds)

 Pete Brady Pete Brady Born in Montreal, Canada, in 1942, Pete got his first experience of radio while living in the Caribbean.
 He got a summer job with Radio Jamaica, working in the record library, when one of the presenters committed suicide and the station was suddenly one man short.
 Instantly Pete became an announcer.
 As well as broadcasting, he also found time to water ski and represented the West Indies in the 1963 World Water Ski Championships, held in France.
 He decided on a move to Europe and settled in the UK where he found work as an Assistant Producer making television commercials.
 When Radio London opened up in December 1964, Pete was the first Breakfast Show presenter.
 His theme tune was Walking With Mr.Lee by Lee Allen although he also used the theme tune from the television series Danger Man.
 In April 1965 Pete and his colleague Dave Dennis saved the life of a USAF pilot who had baled out over the North Sea.
 Fortunately for the airman the tender shared by Radios London and Caroline came along at just the right time and the two DJs were able to haul him aboard (more details here).
 In October 1965 Pete came ashore to compère the Star Scene '65 concert tour which Radio London promoted.
 It starred The Everly Brothers, Cilla Black and Billy J Kramer & The Dakotas.
 Following the tour Pete left the Radio London ship, although he could still be heard on the sponsored Reveille programme which was recorded on land.
 He presented programmes on Radio Luxembourg, the BBC Light Programme and, later, Radios One and Two.
 He also enjoyed a television career as one of the hosts of Thames TV's Magpie programme.
 Pete worked in TV commercial production then ran his own events management company.
 He is in recovery from cancer and currently organises support groups for sufferers of Head and Neck Cancer.
-He also presents a weekly show on a local internet-based community station near his home, 4Legs Radio, aimed at people living in the Lambourn Valley, Berkshire.
-A trial service to test viability, the station currently broadcasts live two days a week.
+He has also been heard on a local internet-based community station near his home, 4Legs Radio, aimed at people living in the Lambourn Valley, Berkshire.
 There is an article about Pete's career and interview here.
 As well as the audio clip below, there is a recording of Pete from an early test broadcast in Keith Martin's collection.
 There are some photos from 1965 here.
 We also have some more recent pictures taken at the Radio Academy Celebration of Offshore Radio in 2007, Radio London's 50th birthday gathering in 2014 and the Offshore 50 reunion in August 2017.

 click to hear audio Pete Brady on Radio London's Breakfast Show on the first official day of broadcasting - 23rd December 1964.
 The reception isn't great so, if anyone can provide a better tape of Pete in action, please contact The Pirate Radio Hall of Fame.
 This clip has been kindly donated by Hans Knot (duration 4 minutes 2 seconds)